 Airline Cards That Offer Companion Certificates

-The Delta SkyMiles® Reserve American Express Card, Delta SkyMiles Platinum® American Express Card, and the business versions of these cards offer either a first class or domestic companion certificate, depending on the card, each card anniversary year.
-There is no cost for the certificate, but you must pay the taxes, which can be up to $75.
+The Delta SkyMiles® Reserve American Express Card, Delta SkyMiles Platinum® American Express Card, and the business versions of these cards offer a companion certificate for domestic, Mexico, Caribbean, and Central America travel, each card anniversary year.
+There is no cost for the certificate, but you must pay the taxes of no more than $80 for roundtrip domestic flights and no more than $250 for roundtrip international flights.

 The AAdvantage® Aviator® Red World Elite Mastercard® requires $20,000 in spending on the card to earn a $99 domestic companion certificate.
 Learn about additional AAdvantage cards that offer companion certificates and how you can qualify for these certs.